Hotels in Baton Rouge, Louisiana

 Which hotels in Baton Rouge, Louisiana are great for a weekend getaway?

 Several hotels in Baton Rouge, Louisiana are ideal for a weekend getaway.
-Courtyard by Marriott Baton Rouge Downtown (0.11 mi) offers a pool and on-site dining.
-Courtyard by Marriott® Baton Rouge South (14.02 mi) offers a pool and on-site dining.
+Courtyard by Marriott Baton Rouge Downtown (0.11 mi, from $129/night), WATERMARK Baton Rouge Autograph Collection (0.19 mi, from $242/night), and Courtyard by Marriott Baton Rouge Acadian Centre / LSU Area (4.47 mi, from $101/night) all offer a pool and on-site dining.

 Which hotels in Baton Rouge, Louisiana offer free breakfast?